Climbers

 Since retiring from comps he has turned to sport climbing and bouldering outdoors, where he has been extremely successful.
 In 2020 he became the second British climber to climb 9b sport with his repeat of La Capella.
 He then replicated this success in 2021 with hard first ascents and repeats including among others:

 Since 2022 he has focused more on bouldering, where he has also excelled.
-For example he flashed Charizard 8B+ and, as of 2024, has repeated three 9A boulders:
+For example he flashed Charizard 8B+ and, as of 2024, has climbed five 9A boulders:

 References